vaanarch/presence/02-python-references/006-oop-general-concepts.md

 &nbsp;
 &nbsp;

 OOP refers to object oriented programming.
 This paragidm in programming allows for a greater level of abstraction, modularity and encapsulation in your code.
+Method is function that is associatied with a class.
+Attributes are the data given to a class.

 &nbsp;